Parametric estimation of hidden stochastic model by contrast minimization and deconvolution: application to the Stochastic Volatility Model: Applications

-Since particle filters are advanced Monte Carlo algorithms, we take a large number of particles $M$.
-For the three methods , we take $M$ equal to $5000$.
+For the three methods, we take a number of particles $M$ equal to $5000$.
 Note that for the Bayesian procedure (Bootstrap, APF and KSAPF), we need a prior on $\theta$, and this only at the first step.
 The prior for $\theta_1$ is taken to be the Uniform law and conditionally to $\theta_1$ the distribution of $X_1$ is the stationary law:

 We take $h=0.1$ for the KSAPF and $Q= $ for the APF and Bootstrap filter.